Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 Origin: Ubuntu
 ```

 We can see that we'll get version 3.0b2.
-That latest is version 3.1, but this is good enough.
-We can get a newer version by installing manually or by using Python's Pip, but then we'd lose out on making sure all the dependencies are met and using Ubuntu's Upstart so that it works as a service and starts on system boot.
+That latest is version 3.1, but 3.0b2 is good enough.
+We can get a newer version by installing manually or by using Python's Pip, but then we'd lose out on making sure all the dependencies are met, along with the Upstart setup so that Supervisord works as a service and starts on system boot.

-If there's an alternative Ubuntu PPA to get the latest version, I'm unaware of it.
+> If there's an alternative Ubuntu PPA to get the latest version, I'm unaware of it.

-### Install
+### Installation

-To install Supervisord, we can run the following:
+To install Supervisord, we can simply run the following:

 ```
 sudo apt-get install -y supervisor